open5e/open5e/source/Spellcasting/spells_a-z/g/glyph-of-warding.rst

 certain circumstances or according to physical characteristics (such as height or weight), creature kind (for example, the ward could be set to affect aberrations or drow), or alignment.
-You can also set conditions for creatures that don’t trigger the glyph, such as those who say a certain password.
+You can also set conditions for creatures that don't trigger the glyph, such as those who say a certain password.

 When you inscribe the glyph, choose explosive runes or a spell glyph.